Table Of Contents

 Features of Linting

-Although linting software solutions can help you prevent bugs in software, they can also detect errors during debugging.
+Although linting software solutions can help you prevent bugs in software, they can also be beneficial in detecting or linting errors during debugging.

 JS Linting tools

 The project began in 2010 and is community-driven.
 From the beginning, it was a fork of the JSLint project.
-As more people develop JSHint, it has improved and changed more rapidly than JSLint.
+As more people develop JSHint, it has integrated and changed more rapidly than JSLint.

 In addition, JSHint provides comprehensive documentation for each of its rules.
 Additionally, it is easy to integrate it into editors.